 Two specific characteristics of the game are worth mentioning.
 First, since the sustainability threshold is proportional to endowment, the situation is the same in relative terms for any endowment level and at any time.
 Second, the reduction in endowment, if it happens, is irreversible.
-A special case occurs when $g \equiv \frac{1}{zn}$, as contributing zero by all players then fully depletes the next endowment, i.e., $e{t+1} = 0$.
+A special case occurs when $g \equiv \frac{1}{2n}$ , as contributing zero by all players then fully depletes the next endowments.
+While our theoretical analysis is not restricted to this special case, we will focus on it in the laboratory experiment.

-2.1 The social planner's solution
+3.1 The social planner's solution

-Imagine a benevolent social planner could decide which fraction c_t of the aggregate endowment ne_t the whole group contributes to the public account in every period t.
-This social planner maximizes the aggregate expected payoff $EP_0 = \sum{t=0}^{\infty} \delta^t (ne_t - c_t ne_t)$ over c_t .
+Imagine a benevolent social planner could decide which fraction $c_t$ of the aggregate endowment $ne_t$ the whole group contributes to the special account in every period t.
+This social planner maximizes the aggregate expected payoff $EP_0 = \sum{t=0}^{\infty} \delta^t (ne_t - c_t ne_t)$ over the contribution share $c_t$ .
 The solution to the social planner's problem delivers the socially optimal allocation of the Sustainability Game.

 Proposition 1 (Social Planner's Solution).
-Suppose $\delta > \underline{\delta} := \frac{1}{1 + ng(1-z)}$.
+Suppose $\delta > \underline{\delta} := \frac{1}{1+ng(1-z)}$ .
 The socially optimal contribution is $c_t^ = z$ in every period t.

 This proposition is proven in Appendix A.1.
-It means that if the probability of reaching the following period is sufficiently high, contributing the threshold - and thereby investing in future endowments without wasting contributions - maximizes social welfare.
-We are interested in problems where it is worthwhile from a social perspective to behave in a sustainable manner and therefore mostly restrict our analysis to cases where $\delta > \underline{\delta}$.
+It means that if the probability of reaching the following period is not too small, contributing the threshold - and thereby investing in future endowments without wasting contributions - maximizes social welfare.
+This solution determines the optimal average contribution suggesting, but not requesting, that every player contributes equally.
+We are interested in problems where it is worthwhile from a social perspective to behave in a sustainable manner and therefore mostly restrict our analysis to cases where $\delta > \underline{\delta}$ .

-2.2 Markov perfect equilibria
+3.2 Markov perfect equilibria

 To study individually rational contributions in the Sustainability Game described above, we look at symmetric Markov-perfect equilibria (MPE).
 MPE are a subset of sub-game perfect equilibria in which agents use stationary Markov strategies.
 Markov strategies do not depend on past decisions taken in a game, other than through the current levels of the state variables.
 In our game, the only state variable is the endowment.
-Each player thus maximizes her expected payoff conditional on the state variable e_t , which evolves according to Equation 1, and taking the actions of other players as given:
+Each player thus maximizes her expected payoff conditional on the state variable $e_t$ , which evolves according to Equation 1, and taking the actions of other players as given: